pieter-van-prooijen/frontpage/README.md

 The app is styled using the [Zurb Foundation](foundation.zurb.com) CSS framework.

+# Code
+Global state:
+- current query
+- current list of search results
+- current facets received from solr, containing a list of facet-values and the current state (value is selected or not)
+- current selected document

+Om control flow:
+1. input event handler invokes action (e.g. change the current "q" and search with q)
+2. search invokes a call to solr which puts the result on a supplied channel when received from the server
+3. search reads the result from the channel and updates the global state.

+*problem:* When selecting a facet it's already marked as selected in the app state (and possibly rendered), but the corresponding child facets and values are not yet received from solr due to the async retrieval.
+Causes inconsistent app state, react errors etc.

+*solution:* "staged async execution", app state is "copied", copy is mutated and used in searched and thrown away afterwards.
+After receiving the results, the mutation is repeated, together with the results.

+See frontpage-client.utils/staged-async-exec for details.

+i18next for facet titles and values translation

 # Development
 If you want a browser REPL, startup a nrepl (for instance in Emacs with "M-x